isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publish-microservice-performance-data.md

 The service is using Adobe's cutting edge cloud solutions like App Builder, IO Eventing, IMS to create a serverless offering.
 These services are itself based on the widely accepted industry standards like Kubernetes, docker.

 Each request to the new publishing microservice is executed in an isolated docker container which runs only one publishing request at a time.
 Multiple new containers are automatically created in case new publishing requests are received.
-This single container per request configuration allows us to give the best performance available to our customers without introducing any security risks for their content.
+This single container per request configuration allows the microservice to deliver the best performance to the customers without introducing any security risks.
 These containers are discarded once the publishing is over thus freeing up any used resources.

 All these communications are secured by the Adobe IMS using JWT-based authentication and authorization and are executed over HTTPS.